Nono1971/doctrine-yuml-bundle/README.md

     }
 ```

-And if display is set to true in your parameters, you can hide specific classes details :
+And, if set to true (default), you can hide properties for a specific class :
 ```php
     namespace My\Bundle\Entity